-Partners in Flight (PIF) Awards recognize exceptional contributions to the field of landbird conservation in the categories of investigations, lifetime achievement, leadership, public awareness, and stewardship.
+Partners in Flight (PIF) Awards recognize exceptional contributions to the field of landbird conservation in the Americas in the categories of Leadership, Investigations, Public Awareness, Stewardship, and Lifetime Achievement.

 Honors an individual or group that demonstrates outstanding guidance and direction

 that contributes, or has contributed to, advancing PIF conservation efforts.

 Judy Pollock (second from left) receiving her 2018 PIF Leadership Award at the PIF Eastern Working Group meeting in Tennessee, with her husband Scott Pollock (second from right), EJ Williams (far left), and Bob Ford (far right).

 Randy Dettmers (left) receiving his 2018 PIF Leadership Award at the PIF Eastern Working Group meeting in Tennessee, with EJ Williams (center) and Bob Ford (right).

 For her organizing, innovating, and inspiring generations of bird conservationists in the Chicago Region.
 She has engaged bird clubs, habitat restoration volunteers, zoo and museum scientists, and government bird conservation professionals to combine bird-friendly habitat restoration with citizen science and community engagement to meet bird conservation goals and through programming to introduce people to birding, bird conservation and bird monitoring.
 Judy helped spearhead the nation’s first Lights Out program, launched the Chicago Wilderness Grassland Bird Taskforce, was Director of Bird Conservation for the Audubon Chicago Region, and helped found and is on the Board of Directors of the Bird Conservation Network, a coalition of 21 organizations and 35,000 members.
 She is currently President of the Chicago Audubon Society.